 - (b) The Clerk shall enter the fact of mailing on the docket and make a similar entry when the return receipt is received.
 If the envelope is returned with an endorsement showing failure of delivery, the Clerk shall promptly notify, electronically or by regular mail, the attorney of record or the serving party.
 The Clerk shall enter the fact of notification on the docket and shall file the return receipt or returned envelope in the records of the action. - (c) If service of process is refused or was unclaimed, the Clerk shall promptly notify the attorney of record or the serving party.
 If the attorney of record or the serving party, after notification, files with the Clerk a request for ordinary mail service accompanied by an envelope containing the summons and complaint or other document to be served with adequate postage affixed to the envelope, the Clerk shall send the envelope to the defendant at the address set forth in the caption of the complaint or at the address set forth in instructions to the Clerk.
-The attorney of record or the serving party shall also prepare for the Clerk's use a certificate of mailing that shall be signed by the Clerk or a Deputy Clerk and filed at the time of mailing.
+The attorney of record or the serving party shall also prepare for the Clerk's use a certificate of mailing.
 The attorney of record or the serving party shall also endorse the answer day (twenty-one days after the date of mailing shown on the certificate of mailing) on the summons sent by ordinary mail.
 If the ordinary mail is returned undelivered, the Clerk shall promptly notify the attorney of record or the serving party electronically or by mail. - (d) The attorney of record or the serving party shall be responsible for determining whether service has been made under the provisions of Ohio R. Civ.
 P. 4.1 and this Rule.